osisoft/Edge-Data-Store-Docs/Beta2/SDS/SDS_Streams.md

 For a matching stream (Found), clients that are capable of performing a redirect that includes the authorization header can automatically redirect to retrieve the stream.
 However, most clients, including the .NET HttpClient, consider redirecting with the authorization token to be a security vulnerability.

 When a client performs a redirect and strips the authorization header, SDS cannot authorize the request and returns ``Unauthorized`` (401).
-For this reason, it is recommended that when using clients that do not redirect with the authorization header, you should disable automatic redirect.
+For this reason, OSIsoft recommends that when using clients that do not redirect with the authorization header, you should disable automatic redirect.

 **Request**